1997 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria on 19 April 1997.
 The result was a victory for the United Democratic Forces (an alliance of the Union of Democratic Forces (SDS), the Democratic Party, the Bulgarian Agrarian National Union-Nikola Petkov and the Bulgarian Social Democratic Party), which won 137 of the 240 seats.
 Following the election, SDS leader Ivan Kostov became prime minister.

+This was the last time an election has produced an outright majority in the National Assembly until 2026.